ihsanyounes90/devicesManager/README.md

 make
 </pre>

-and the simply run it:
+and then simply run it:
 <pre>
   dist/devicesmonitor
 </pre>